 CIHR Institute of Circulatory and Respiratory Health (CIHR-ICRH)

 The Institute of Circulatory and Respiratory Health (ICRH) supports research into causes, mechanisms, prevention, screening, diagnosis, treatment, support systems, and palliation for a wide range of conditions associated with the heart, lung, brain (stroke), blood, blood vessels, critical care and sleep.

 CIHR Institute of Gender and Health (CIHR-IGH)

-The CIHR Institute of Gender and Health (CIHR-IGH) invests in research that examines the influence of sex and gender on health.
-IGH also works to ensure this research evidence supports the development of policies and programs that address pressing health challenges facing men, women, boys, girls, and gender-diverse people. www.cihr-irsc.gc.ca/e/8673.html
+The Institute of Gender and Health (IGH)'s mission is to foster research excellence regarding the influence of sex and gender on health and to apply these findings to identify and address pressing health challenges facing men, women, girls, boys and gender-diverse people.

 CIHR Institute of Genetics (CIHR-IG)